 When I first traveled to London, my manager had booked a house in Leytonstone.
 We must have spent a week there.
-It was a dark and dinghy place, about an hour's train ride away from our workplace in the docklands, near Canary Wharf.
-After a week, one of my roommates was told by colleagues that...
+It was a dark and dingy place, about an hour's train ride from our workplace in the docklands, near Canary Wharf.
+After a week, one of my roommates was told by colleagues that it...
 Continue Reading →

 Berlin